zecure/shadowd.zecure.org/content/overview/user_interface.md

 #### Apache

-If you are using Apache this is done automatically with an .htaccess file in the *web* folder.
+If you are using Apache the rewrite is done automatically by an *.htaccess file* in the *web* folder.
-The only requirements are that the module *rewrite* is loaded and that *AllowOverride* is not *None*.
+The only requirements are that the module *rewrite* is loaded and that *AllowOverride* is *All*.

 #### Lighttpd